hariseldon99/gromacs_sims/lysozyme/gromacs_logs.md

 ```
 This is a molecule with total charge 8e? need to add ions to neutralize th(e)s(e) charge(s)

-To create ion data, we need a [simple mdp file](http://www.mdtutorials.com/gmx/lysozyme/Files/ions.mdp) (ordinarily used for the simulated annealing or dynamics part).
+To create ion data, we need a [simple mdp file](http://www.mdtutorials.com/gmx/lysozyme/Files/ions.mdp) (ordinarily used for the the steepest descent or dynamics part).
 The 'grompp' command will assemble the parameters specified in the .mdp file with the coordinates and topology information to generate a binary .tpr file with ion data, as well as atomic-level description of the protein, water etc.

 ```bash
 gmx grompp -f ions.mdp -c 1AKI_solv.gro -p topol.top -o ions.tpr